Familiar Spirits And Prophetic Ministry

 - Using faith to surrender to the Holy Spirit’s unction.

-- Speaking what the Holy Spirit has to say.
+- Speaking only what the Holy Spirit has to say.
 Judging the prophetic word according to Scripture.

 PROPHETS AND PROPHETIC MANTELS